ujjwalguptaofficial/KeyStore/README.md

 # Overview

-keyStore is a library for javascript.
-It saves data in key and value format in html5 storage technology indexedDb.You can consider this as alternative of localStorage api but it has more features than localStorage.
+keyStore is a storage library for javascript.
+It saves data in key and value pair in  indexedDb.It acts as an alternative of localStorage.

+# Feature

+1. Preserves data type.
+2. No size limitation.
-e.g. - you can store not just string but any type of data including a big object or blog storage.
+3. Can save any type of data including object or blob storage.

-##You can use KeyStore when localStorage is not working or you want to store more data.
+4. Asynchronous api

 # Doc

-## Create Instance
+## Initialize KeyStore

 ```
-var keyStore=new JsStore.KeyStore();
+KeyStore.init();

 ```
-## Store Value
+## set - This will insert or update data.

 ```
-keyStore.set('hello','world');
+Syntax: KeyStore.set(Key,value,callBack);

+Example -

+KeyStore.set('form-data',{
+    Name:'Ujjwal Gupta',
+    Country:'India',
+    State:'Odisha',
+    City:'Bhubaneswar'
+});

 or with callback

-keyStore.set('hello','world',function(){
+KeyStore.set('hello','world',function(){

 });

 ```
-### Note : - using callback you can be sure that data has been inserted.
+### Note : - callback will be executed when data has been successfully inserted.

-## Get value
+## get - This will return data in callback.

 ```
-keyStore.get('c',function(result){
+Syntax: KeyStore.get(Key,callBack);

+Example -

+KeyStore.get('c',function(result){
     console.log(result);
 })

 ```

-## remove value
+## remove - This will remove data

 ```
-keyStore.remove('c',function(result){
+Syntax: KeyStore.remove(Key,callBack);

+Example-

+KeyStore.remove('c');

+or with callback

+KeyStore.remove('c',function(result){
 	console.log(result);
 })